1-800-565-0548 or (902) 473-3960

-The Canadian Association of Radiologists (CAR), National Standards and Guidelines for Breast Screening, recommend mammography screening for asymptomatic women at least 40 years of age.
-If you meet the following criteria you should call and book an appointment to have a mammogram (you are not required to have a referral by a physician).
+The Canadian Association of Radiologists (CAR), National Standards and Guidelines for Breast Screening, recommend mammography screening for asymptomatic women at least 40 years of age as well as:

-- Resident of Nova Scotia with a valid Nova Scotia Health card
+- a resident of Nova Scotia with a valid Nova Scotia health card

 How often should you have a mammogram?